NetCoreApps/Chinook/README.md

 <details>
   <summary>Setup GitHub Repository</summary>

+To integrate the GitHub Actions with our deployment environment we'll need enable improved container support and configure required deployment variables.

 ### Enable Enable improved container support

 The account or organization of your repository at the time of writing needs to [Enable improved container support](https://docs.github.com/en/packages/guides/enabling-improved-container-support):